 Look for the Flag!

-This celebration of the return of warm weather to Vermont’s Northeast Kingdom is held on a weekday in late April.
+This celebration of the return of warm weather to Vermont’s Northeast Kingdom is held on a Friday in late April.
 The arrival of the day is signaled by the raising of a massive American flag—a flag that duplicates the huge 48-star banner that T.N.
 Vail, the founder and first president of ATT, used to fly over Vail Hill.
 (The Lyndon campus sits on the site of his former country mansion, Manor Vail.)